 - information exchanges with any of the foregoing purposes or effects.

-Unlike in other jurisdictions (e.g., the United States and the European Union), there are no further behaviours that differ from those so established in the FECL.
-Therefore, the FECL lacks a catch-all provision, as such provision could be considered unconstitutional for violating legal certainty principles enshrined in the Federal Constitution as affirmed by the Federal Supreme Court in the 2003 Warner-Lambert case.3 Likewise, federal judges have no authority to create offences and, rather, those have to be the result of legislative creation and inserted specifically within the law.
+Unlike in other jurisdictions (e.g., the United States and the European Union), there are no supplementary behaviours that differ from those established in the FECL.
+Therefore, the FECL has no catch-all provision, as such a provision could be considered unconstitutional for violating principles of legal certainty enshrined in the Federal Constitution (as affirmed by the Federal Supreme Court in the 2003 Warner-Lambert case3).
+Similarly, federal judges have no authority to create offences, rather these have to be the result of legislative process and specifically enshrined within the law.

-The enforcement of the FECL is entrusted to Cofece and the IFT in their respective jurisdictions.
+The enforcement of the FECL is entrusted to COFECE and the IFT in their respective jurisdictions.
 Each competition authority has a separate investigating body entrusted with investigating cases, and these bodies have significant powers, such as issuing requests for information, compelling the appearance of individuals and, more importantly, ordering dawn raids.
-Moreover, in November 2013, Cofece and the IFT issued their own regulations of the FECL (the Regulations), which have been further complemented in recent amendments.
-These Regulations, in essence, provide a legal framework to enable Cofece and the IFT to comply with their constitutional mandates.
+Moreover, in November 2013, COFECE and the IFT issued their own regulations for implementing the FECL (the Regulations), which have been further complemented in recent amendments.
+These Regulations, in essence, provide a legal framework to enable COFECE and the IFT to comply with their constitutional mandates.